The scenic Iceberg Pass on the Trail Ridge Road

 Is Iceberg Pass open?

-Avalanches and heavy snowfalls can sometimes block some sections of the road and can be extremely dangerous due to frequent patches of ice.
+Located in the north-central part of Colorado, avalanches and heavy snowfalls can sometimes block some sections of the road and can be extremely dangerous due to frequent patches of ice.
 The road is typically closed from mid-October through late May and often remains closed until late spring or early summer depending on the snowpack.
 It requires access to Rocky Mountain National Park even for local residents.
 The road traverses Rocky Mountain National Park from Estes Park in the east to Grand Lake in the west.
-Construction began in 1929 and was completed to Fall River Pass by July 1932, with a maximum grade of 7%.
 Summer days and weekends are very busy, especially between 9am and 3pm, so plan accordingly.